Pumpkin season is in full swing, and there’s no better way to celebrate than with warm, flaky pumpkin scones.

 Instructions

-4. In a separate bowl, whisk the pumpkin puree, half and half, egg, and vanilla extract until blended.
-Stir into the flour and butter mixture until a soft dough forms.
+In a separate bowl, whisk together the pumpkin puree, heavy cream, egg, and vanilla.
+Pour this into the flour mixture and stir just until combined.
+Do not overmix—your dough should be a little shaggy.

 Nutrition Information: